SiaFoundation/renterd/README.md

 ## Tweaking Performance

-Depending on hardware specs, you can change the [configuration](#configuration) to better utilise it and gain more performance out of `renterd`.
+Depending on hardware specs, you can change the [configuration](#configuration) to better utilize it and gain more performance out of `renterd`.
 This section highlights some of the more obvious tweaks one can apply.

 ### Increase/Decrease memory

-By default `renterd` uses reasonable limits for RAM consumed by uploads and downloads.
+By default, `renterd` uses reasonable limits for RAM consumed by uploads and downloads.
 Especially when downloading or uploading single large files, more RAM can make a difference since it allows for processing the download/upload in parallel.
 To change the max RAM `renterd` is going to use update the